José María de Achá: Decrees and policies

 In 1863, he published a supreme decree that provided landless indigenous people with a parcel as long as they had owned the land ten years earlier.
 He also created the Supreme Court of Justice in the city of Cochabamba, a city that was also endowed with its first printing press.
 He tried to implement reforms in mining and agrarian legislation, but without optimal results.

 In foreign policy, he signed the Treaty of Peace and Friendship with Peru of 5 November 1863, which ironed out the differences that both Republics had maintained since the Batlle of Ingavi.
 At the same time, a pact of defensive alliance was also agreed.
 It was signed by Minister Plenipotentiary to Peru Juan de la Cruz Benavente, the Bolivian countersignatory, and the Peruvian Foreign Minister, Juan Antonio Ribeyro.

-The greatest international problem faced by the Achá government was the one with Chile.
+The greatest international problem faced by the de Achá government was the one with Chile.
 The tension between the two countries had started due to the occupation, by Chile, of the Mejillones Bay, in the Litoral department.
 Several years had passed since the Chileans had initiated a brazen expansionist policy on Bolivian territory (Atacama), whose riches in guano and saltpeter they coveted.
 All diplomatic means were exhausted to reach a solution that would satisfy Bolivia, and the Bolivian congress authorized the president to declare war on Chile as a last resort in case all diplomatic resources were exhausted (5 June 1863).
 But the continental defense against the aggression of the Spanish Pacific fleet in 1864 left this problem in the background, and Bolivia joined the quadruple alliance against Spain, along with Peru, Chile and Ecuador.

 Aware of the Chilean threat, he arranged a loan with Great Britain to build a railway to the coast and buy warships to defend the coastline.
 The processing of this project was entrusted to the industrialist Avelino Aramayo; but when everything was ready, he was frustrated by the refusal of the finance minister, Miguel María de Aguirre.
 Thus the opportunity was lost for Bolivia to effectively defend its coastal province from Chilean expansionism.

+In terms of economics he advocated for open trade.
+Also his government also promoted the development of the mining industry in Bolivia.
+Favorable policies were established to attract foreign investment in the mining sector.
+His economic policies could be explained with that he wanted a liberal government.

 Melgarejo's coup

-Despite his military talent and leadership skills, Achá was unable to successfully confront the uprising of his former collaborator and protégé, Mariano Melgarejo, who overthrew him on 28 December 1864.
+Despite his military talent and leadership skills, de Achá was unable to successfully confront the uprising of his former collaborator and protégé, Mariano Melgarejo, who overthrew him on 28 December 1864.